 None of us are born perfect and we all have flaws — even if you’re a blue-blooded heir to a glorious throne.
 This Academy award-winning film shows how King George VI of England overcame his fear of public speaking and depicts his struggles in the process.
 If you get the right guidance, you can accomplish just about anything in the world.

 Read More: Best R-Rated Movies of All Time

 13. Life of Pi (2012)

-Ang Lee’s groundbreaking 2012 film, ‘Life of Pi’ would remind you of the true value of your life and talks on a wide range of subjects from hope and faith to survival and synergy.
-Never lose hope even in the harshest of times and view this film above the mere survival story to get the true message it tries to deliver.
+Ang Lee‘s groundbreaking 2012 film, ‘Life of Pi’ will remind you of the true value of your life.
+It explores a wide range of subjects from hope and faith to survival and synergy.
+Never lose hope even in the harshest of times.
+This film is way more than just a survival flick, and the message it conveys is quite profound.
 It will restore your faith in yourself and make you want to work for yourself without thinking of the outcome of your effort.

 Read More: Best Movie Cameos of All Time